Programs & Services

 Community energy efficiency projects will target the adoption of energy-efficient consumer behavior, equipment, or devices that result in a decrease in energy consumption without reducing the amount or quality of energy services.
 This includes health and safety measures, including those that use efficient equipment or devices to improve indoor air or drinking water quality, and equipment or electrification upgrades.

-Applications must be complete and submitted by December 22, 2023.
+Applications must be complete and submitted by September 30, 2025.
 Prospective applicants will be able to ask questions leading up to the RFA deadline.
-Prospective applicants may also register for a non-mandatory pre-proposal information session at 3:00 p.m. on November 3, 2023 via Microsoft Teams.
+A non-mandatory pre-proposal information session was held at 3:00 p.m. on August 8, 2025 via Microsoft Teams.
+(Link to recording can be found here.)

-Questions concerning this RFA are to be submitted electronically or in writing to:
+Questions concerning this RFA should be submitted electronically in writing with “CEED 2025 RFA” in the subject header to:

 EMNRD – ECAM